alexanderem49/simple-exchange/docs/component-page.md

 agoric --version # 0.21.2-u11.0
 ```

-When the contract is instantiated, the terms should specify the AMM publicFacet, the secondary issuer, the LP token issuer, the central issuer, and the initial boundaries.
-The issuerKeywordRecord should also be specified with Central, Secondary and LpToken, being each one related to his corresponding issuer.

 As this contract was written with simplicity in mind, this contract doesn’t have any dependency other that agoric-sdk itself (which depends on go, node, npm and yarn, check Agoric SDK getting started [here](https://docs.agoric.com/guides/getting-started/#getting-support)).

 In order to start an instance of the simple exchange contract it does not require any privateArgs.
 Only the `installation` reference and the `issuerKeywordRecord`, which in example described above should be following: